laurelherting/lmh-headspace/AWS/examTips.md

 ### Quorum-based replication
 *  combines synchronous & asynchronous replication to overcome challenges of large-scale distributed database systems

-### CloudTrail
-* for auditing
-* Logs delivered every 5 minutes
-* Logs can be grouped to single file from multiple regions into single bucket

 ### EC2-amis
 * Acts as template for root volume
 * AMIs are Regional